tauqir295/CatGalleryImageSelector/README.md

 # Enhancement
 1. Can add configuration structure.
 Also data caching can be added.
 2. Can pass base url from host app via configuration.
-3. Used activity for getting image from cat library.
-   We can use sharedViewModel for sharing data from cat library.
+3. We can use sharedViewModel for sharing data from cat library instead of activity.
-4. Use security protocols
+4. Use security protocols.
 5. Minor bug fixes and ui changes can be scope for future changes.